CATALYST Clinical Scholars Program overview

 Dr. Bauder is a clinical assistant professor in the Department of Psychiatry and Behavioral Health.
 Her research interests include interdisciplinary and integrated approaches to suicide research and prevention with a focus on women firearm owners and those with oppressed gender and sexual identities.
 She is a licensed professional clinical counselor and provides suicide and trauma-focused evidence-based psychotherapy with the Suicide and Trauma Reduction Initiative (STRIVE).

-Dr. Davenport is a post-doctoral research fellow in the Department of Otolaryngology - Head and Neck Surgery.
+Dr. Davenport is a postdoctoral research fellow in the Department of Otolaryngology - Head and Neck Surgery.
 Her research focuses on parental self-efficacy in parents and caregivers of children who are deaf/hard-of-hearing, parent-child interaction, and language development.
 She is currently funded through PCORI to build the capacity of families of deaf/hard-of-hearing children to engage in the research process.

-Dr. Hawthorn is a post-doctoral scholar with CATALYST.
-Her work focuses on improving preventive service delivery through a better understanding of how health system organization and processes affect the provision of preventive care during individual clinical encounters.
+Dr. Hawthorn is a postdoctoral scholar whose work focuses on improving preventive service delivery through a better understanding of how health system organization and processes affect the provision of preventive care during individual clinical encounters.
 She is interested in applying qualitative inquiry and mixed methods research designs to explore ways to improve the experience of preventive service delivery for patients and clinicians across community and health care settings.
 Dr. Hawthorn received her MD and PhD in health services research from Case Western Research University School of Medicine.
 She did her preventive medicine training at University Hospitals and Case Western Reserve University through the Department of Family Medicine.

 Dr. Husain is a medical oncologist in the Department of Internal Medicine's Division of Medical Oncology.
 Her research focuses on quality-of-life metrics and assessment tools in the sarcoma population.
 She received her MD from The Ohio State University College of Medicine and her MPH from Wright State University College of Medicine.
 She is also the president of the national non-profit Islamic Medical Association of North America (IMANA).